Characterisation of distributions via record-like observations: Abstract

-The problem is recast as $1-F(x+\delta)=c\int_{x}^{\infty}(1-F)(t)dt$, for $x\in T$, with $F(T)=1$.
-Unlike standard functional equations, where the equality must hold for all $x$ in a fixed set, our problem involves a domain that depends on $F$ itself, introducing complexity but allowing for more possibilities of solutions.
+{\unboldmath We characterise probability distributions via a martingale property associated with a natural generalisation of record values, known as $\delta$-records.
+For an independent and identically distributed sequence $(X_n)$ with running maximum $M_n$, let $N_n$ be the number of $\delta$-records (those $X_k$ with $X_k>M_{k-1}+\delta$).
+We determine distributions for which $N_n-cM_n$ is a martingale, and show that this property uniquely determines the underlying distribution within broad classes.

+We show that the problem can be reformulated in terms of a delay-integrated Cauchy functional equation.
+A distinctive feature of this equation is that it is required to hold on a set that depends on the unknown distribution itself, which both complicates the analysis and allows for a rich variety of solutions.

-We find the explicit expressions of all solutions when $\delta < 0$ and, when $\delta > 0$, for distributions with bounded support.
-In the unbounded support case, we focus attention on continuous and lattice distributions.
-In the continuous setting, with support $\RR_+$, we reduce the problem to a delay differential equation, showing that, besides particular cases of the exponential distribution, mixtures of exponential and gamma distributions and many others are solutions as well.
-The lattice case, with support $\ZZ_+$ is treated analogously and reduced to the study of a difference equation.
-Analogous results are obtained; in particular, mixtures of geometric and negative binomial distributions are found to solve the problem.
+A complete characterisation is obtained when $\delta<0$.
+For $\delta>0$, all solutions with bounded support are identified.
+In the case of $\delta>0$ and unbounded support, we consider both continuous and lattice distributions.
+In the continuous case, the characterisation reduces to a delay differential equation, which admits classical exponential-type solutions as well as broader families, including mixtures of exponential and gamma distributions.
+An analogous discrete analysis leads to difference equations whose solutions include mixtures of geometric and negative binomial distributions.
+In particular, this yields a new characterisation of the geometric distribution based on weak records.}